 The Sasquatch Award allows students in Washington State the opportunity to nominate and vote for their favorite books.
 Sponsored by the Washington Library Media Association (WLMA), the focus is to select the best books for kids in the intermediate grades.

-Sponsored by the Washington Library Media Association (WLMA) this award is voted annually by the K-3 students in Washington state.
+Sponsored by the Washington Library Media Association (WLMA) this award is voted annually by K-3rd grade students in Washington state.